Cathy-liu/Projects/project_4/README.md

 The production model which we ended up with was one using the Gradient Boosting algorithm.
 It has a high AUC score and a Recall Score.
 We did not compare the accuracy of this model to the baseline prediction since the data was heavily imbalanced in the first place (>95% of one class).
 The imbalances were dealt with using the SMOTE technique.

+Future work: include longer period of spray data in the modeling; include geospatial info in spray data; reduce percentage of class 0